Care

 Step Four: Dry and Put Away

 Dry your pan with a paper towel or clean dish towel before putting it away.
-If you choose to stack your pans, make sure to place a dish towel, napkin, or other non-abrasive cloth in between them to prevent scratching.
+If you choose to stack your pans, make sure to place a Pan Protector, dish towel, or other non-abrasive cloth in between them to prevent scratching.

 Level 2: Burnt Pans